PaulRyu/COMP-4320/README.md

 DISCLAIMER: If you're also in our class this semester, don't bother looking at our code.
 We don't know what the hell we're doing either.
 Copy us if you want to get a 0 like we did the first lab. ;)

-# COMP-4320 Laboratory Assignment 2
+# COMP-4320 Laboratory Assignment 2 and 3

 ## Auburn University | Fall 2018